 5. MenaQ7 Clinical Trial in Stage 3-5 Kidney Disease

 MenaQ7 reduced atherosclerosis progression in patients with stage 3-5 kidney disease.
 The patients received 90 micrograms daily of MenaQ7 and a small dose of vitamin D3 or vitamin D3 alone for 270 days.
 Atherosclerosis reduction was the result of MenaQ7 plus D3.
-However, they did not see a significant improvement in calcification [R].
+However, they did not see a significant improvement in calcification.

 Impressively, MenaQ7 supplementation in this study also reduced arterial stiffness.
 The effect was strongest in patients who had vitamin K2 deficiency markers.
 It is important to know that kidney patients have a high calcification risk.
 The dose used in this trial is higher than for the general healthy population.
-And the patients were observed under careful monitoring.
+The patients were observed under careful monitoring.
 It appears that the ideal vitamin K2 dosage for healthy people is 180 micrograms per day.

 Vitamin K2 For Everyone?

 In summary, 5 clinical studies indicate that vitamin K2 may prevent atherosclerosis and even reverse atherosclerosis, especially in high-risk patients.
 Vitamin K2 deficiency is very prevalent in the general population and in kidney disease patients.
-In my previous blog about vitamin K2, I reviewed in-depth how vitamin K2 supplements as MenaQ7 protect the heart long-term.
+In my previous blog about vitamin K2, I reviewed in-depth how vitamin K2 supplements such as MenaQ7 protect the heart long-term.

 I reviewed the difficulty of getting enough in foods, medications that deplete or interact with vitamin K2, supplements, and food sources as well.
 Read about the proven vitamin K2 supplement benefits for children’s bone health and K2 Vitamins for colon benefits as well.